How to network your way to the top

-Don’t neglect parts of your network in favour of others.
+Don’t neglect parts of your network in favor of others.
 If you need assistance one day, you want to be able to reach out and not feel a sense of awkwardness.
-It’s awkward not to speak to someone for a long time and then suddenly, out of the blue, ask them for a favour.
+It’s awkward not to speak to someone for a long time and then suddenly, out of the blue, ask them for a favor.
 Don’t allow that to happen; divide your attention evenly and keep the lines of communication open.

 Network laterally and vertically

 In this case, “laterally” and “vertically” refer to the hierarchy in your industry.
 While you obviously want to build relationships with those who are above you (vertical networking) in the hierarchy, you should not neglect people who are in the same position as you.

 If networking between two corporations, for example, you will want someone who is on the same page as you and can get you what you need.
 Networking laterally builds your relationships with your coworkers and, if they get promoted, they will remember the connection you took the time to make with them.

 Networking is an art, and it is one of the most valuable tools you can have when it comes to making your career take off.
 Hopefully, these tips have helped you understand a little more about how to go about forming and maintaining your professional network.